United States flag flying at full staff

 2. Work attire is as follows:

-1. Military personnel to wear the military uniform in compliance with Army or Air Force regulation.
-Uniform of the day will be established by appropriate supervisory personnel.
+1. Military personnel will wear the military uniform in compliance with applicable Army or Air Force guidance.
+The uniform of the day will be established by appropriate supervisory personnel.

-2. Title 32 Technicians: Technicians will wear the appropriate military uniform in compliance with Army or Air Force regulation for the tasks they perform.
+2. Title 32 Dual Status Military Technicians will wear the appropriate military uniform in compliance with applicable Army or Air Force guidance for the tasks they perform.
 Instances when technicians are not required to wear the uniform while in a paid status are defined in the local collective bargaining agreement.

-3. Civilian Employees must present a neat and professional appearance.
+3. Civilian Employees (T5 and State) must present a neat and professional appearance.

-2. When work is being accomplished in an industrial setting (maintenance, facilities, telecommunication, etc.) Occupational Safety and Health Administration (OSHA) requirements and standards must be followed.
-Appropriate attire for this work setting may include jeans, t-shirts, sweatshirts, and steel toe boots.
+(2) When work is being accomplished in an industrial setting (maintenance, facilities, telecommunication, etc.), Occupational Safety and Health Administration (OSHA) requirements and standards must be followed.
+Appropriate attire for this work setting may include jeans, t-shirts, sweatshirts, and/or steel toe boots.

-3. Clothing and footwear must be clean, not torn or frayed.
-Inappropriate attire includes unclean, un-kept, unsuitable apparel.
-Grooming, which adversely affects the duties or image of the employer, are prohibited.
+(3) Clothing and footwear must be clean, not torn or frayed.
+Inappropriate attire includes unclean, unkempt, or unsuitable apparel.

-4. The Director of the Joint Staff, Chief/Director of Staff, Human Resource Officer, or Brigade/Wing CC/Directors may approve exceptions for specific cultural observances or other designated occasions.
-Supervisors will use reasonable and professional discretion to determine appropriate attire for employees in their work center.
+3. The Chief of Staff of the Joint Staff, Chief/Director of Staff for WIARNG or WI ANG, federal Human Resource Officer, Brigade/Wing CC/Directors or State Human Resources Director may approve exceptions for specific cultural or religious observances or other designated occasions.
+Supervisors will, after consultation with HR, use reasonable and professional discretion to determine whether their subordinates are dressed appropriately.

-5. Violations of this policy are subject to a range of disciplinary action consistent with military or civilian regulations.
+4. Violations of this policy are subject to a range of non-disciplinary or disciplinary actions.

 The Adjutant General